Unispac/Unispac.github.io/_pages/about.md

 ## <span class="news-heading-custom news-icon-custom">News</span>

-* [May 28, 2024] I am interning at Google DeepMind this summer.
+* [May 28, 2024] I am interning at Google DeepMind (Mountain View, CA) this summer.
 If you are around and would like to chat, feel free to reach out!

 <br>